Delhi violence: Mosque set ablaze, Hanuman flag placed on top, reports The Wire

 A mob shouting ‘Jai Shri Ram’ and ‘Hinduon ka Hindustan’ paraded around the burning mosque, the news website said.

-A mosque was set on fire in Ashok Vihar locality of North East Delhi on Tuesday afternoon, as clashes over the Citizenship Amendment Act continued for the third straight day, The Wire reported.
-A mob shouting “Jai Shri Ram” and “Hinduon ka Hindustan [An India of Hindus]” paraded around the burning mosque, and a “Hanuman flag” was placed on top of the building, according to the news website.
+A mosque was set on fire in Ashok Nagar locality of North East Delhi on Tuesday afternoon, as clashes over the Citizenship Amendment Act continued for the third straight day, The Wire reported.
+A mob shouting “Jai Shri Ram” and “Hinduon ka Hindustan [A Hindustan for Hindus]” paraded around the burning mosque, and a “Hanuman flag” was placed on top of the building, according to the news website.

 Miscreants also looted shops within and around the mosque’s compound.
 Residents told The Wire that the people looting the shops were not from the locality.
 Police personnel could not be seen in the locality.
 Residents alleged that police had removed members of the Muslim community from the locality.

-Note: Corrections and clarifications: The incident took place in Ashok Nagar, not Ashok Vihar as stated in The Wire’s report earlier.